 Chaperonin sequences are useful for phylogenetic studies and have been widely exploited in studies of prokaryotic and eukaryotic evolution.
 Group I chaperonin sequences have also been employed as targets for detection and identification of organisms since a 549-567 bp segment of the cpn60 coding region, the "universal target", can be amplified with universal PCR primers.

 A universal amplification system has been devloped for the archaeal thermosome, based on primers that target an approximately 700 bp segment of the coding region.

-cpnDB is a curated collection of chaperonin sequence data collected from public databases or generated by a network of collaborators exploiting the cpn60 target in clinical, phylogenetic and microbial ecology studies.
-The database contains all available sequences for both group I and group II chaperonins.
+The sequence data included in cpnDB is collected from public databases or generated by a network of collaborators exploiting the cpn60 target in clinical, phylogenetic and microbial ecology studies.
+The goal of the cpnDB project is to provide a manually curated, taxonomically broad collection of chaperonin sequences.

 cpnDB is built and maintained with open source tools.
 Support for the continuing development and curation of cpnDB is provided by: